 The Pugilist by Chris Green

 I’m certain I logged out last night and shut the laptop down.
 It’s something I am in the habit of doing as a cautionary measure.
 This morning, to my utter astonishment, there’s a new document open on the screen, three thousand words give or take.
 It’s titled The Pugilist.
 It claims to be a story of mine.
-I know I’ve been absent-minded lately, downright forgetful even but I would have remembered if I had got up in the night and written three thousand words.
+I know I’ve been absent-minded lately, downright forgetful even, but I would have remembered if I had got up in the night and written three thousand words.
 I haven’t written that much in one go in a long time.
 And Betty is away at her sick mother’s so there was no-one else in the house.
 The doors were locked overnight.
 I’m spooked.

 But on a quick read through, I find the story is better than most of the stuff I’ve been writing lately.
 It’s about a poor boy who leaves his home and his family in search of fortune and fame.
 He’s struggling to get by in a harsh world.
-He is empty as a pocket with nothing to lose.
+He is, the story suggests, empty as a pocket with nothing to lose.
 He now wants to escape the bitter cold of New York winters and make his way back home.
 He feels alone in the city, the only living boy in the great metropolis.

 It’s primarily a first-person narrative but here and there, without warning, it lapses into the third person.
 Yet in a subtle way.
 It is not my usual territory though.
 It features no unscheduled time shifts.
 No talking cats.
 No unreliable history or Alice in Wonderland characters.
 It’s a plain straightforward account of a human being with real feelings and emotions.
-The absence of strange in the narrative is as maybe but surely there is mystery enough in how it came to be here on my computer.
-The document was last saved at 3:13 a.m, which would probably place it slap bang in the middle of the steamy dream I was having about Susie Hill.
+The absence of strange in the narrative is as maybe, but surely there is mystery enough in how it came to be here on my computer.
+The document was last saved at 3:13 a.m.
+This would probably place it slap bang in the middle of the steamy dream I was having about Susie Hill.
 Document History tells me I am looking at revision number one.
-I’m not sure if this statistic includes autosaves, but this suggests a competent typist with a determination to get the job done.
+I’m not sure if this statistic includes autosaves, but it suggests a competent typist with a determination to get the job done.
 An online plagiarism check finds no correlation with other online texts.
 However impossible it might seem, this has been typed out on my machine in the middle of the night without waking me by someone who knows my password.